-In general, I’d say that if you can avoid taking your Italy active vacation during the summer, you should.
+In general, I’d say that if you can avoid taking your active vacation in Italy during the summer, you should.
 Yes, you’ll miss some summer-only events, but you’ll also miss out on the high temperatures and the highest concentration of other travelers – not to mention the higher prices.

 What's Italy like in the summer?

 Although spring in Italy used to be reliably mild weather-wise, temperatures have soared in recent years starting in mid-to-late May, so even the month of June can no longer be counted on for nice weather that’s not too hot.
-June 2016 has been effected by sudden, violent storms.
-We are seeing more and more of those and I wonder if that is a pattern that is developing.
+June 2016 saw sudden, violent storms, and in June 2019 much of Italy experienced the most intense heat waive in a decade.
+We are seeing more and more of these extreme weather events and I wonder if this is a pattern that is developing.
 Once you get into July and August, of course, all bets are off.

 August is the month when most Italians (and other Europeans, for that matter) go on holiday.
 They get out of the stifling cities and head for the coasts and mountains.
 In other words, in Italy’s most popular cities you’ll find an even higher concentration of tourists and fewer residents, and on Italy’s beaches you’ll be hard-pressed to find an available beach chair!

 Not a good idea to ride in that heat; traffic picks up exponentially near the popular coastal destinations.